Logarithmic Donaldson-Thomas theory: Logarithmic Donaldson--Thomas theory

 is obtained by adding tube components to the target geometry.
 Indeed, this is a tautology -- by definition, tropicalizations of the expansions of this family of targets induce the \text{same} moduli map to $|T|$.
 Since the DT stability condition guarantees the tube components only contain tube subschemes, the universal subscheme $\mathcal Z^\varphi$ is simply obtained by pulling back the family $\mathcal Z^\lambda$ along the modification.
 It follows that we have a commutative square

 As we have argued above, each of the two vertical arrows have perfect obstruction theories.
 The introduction of tube components has no effect on the obstruction theory.
 Indeed, the universal ideal sheaf $\mathcal I^\varphi$ is pullback of the universal ideal sheaf $\mathcal I^\lambda$ along the induced map of targets, so the right vertical obstruction pulls back to the \textit{same} obstruction theory as the one on the left.
-Since the lower horizontal is a subdivision, it is proper and birational; equality of virtual classes follows from~\cite[Theorem~5.0.1]{Cos06}. \end{proof}
+Since the lower horizontal is a subdivision, it is proper and birational; equality of virtual classes follows from the Costello--Herr--Wise theorem~\cite{Cos06,HW23} \end{proof}

 \begin{remark} There is a further birational invariance statement that one might expect for the \textit{target}.
 Specifically, if $X'\to X$ is the blowup of $X$ along a stratum of $D$ with total transform $D'$, one may hope that there is an associated map $\mathsf{DT}(X'|D')\to \mathsf{DT}(X|D)$ that identifies virtual classes, in direct analogy with~\cite{AW}.
-While this appears plausible, we delay further investigation to a sequel. \end{remark}
+In fact, when phrased without the DT stability condition, such a result is obvious since every expansion of $X'$ is also an expansion of $X$.
+However, a non-tube component in a subscheme of an expansion of $X'$ can become a tube component with respect to $X$.
+An appropriately corrected analysis does yield a birational invariance statement.
+We delay this to future work. \end{remark}

 {